General assembly (Occupy movement)

-General assemblies (GA) were the primary decision making bodies of the global Occupy Movement which arose in 2011.
+General assemblies (GA) were the primary decision making bodies of the global Occupy movement which arose in 2011.
 Open to all who wished to take part, general assemblies allowed for an inclusive form of direct democracy.
 Such assemblies aimed to establish a consensus among all participants.

-Assemblies were primarily voice based with different speakers addressing the crowd in turn.
-The specific forms adopted by the Occupy assemblies vary across the world.
+Assemblies were primarily voice-based, with different speakers addressing the crowd in turn.
+The specific forms adopted by the Occupy assemblies varied across the world.
 Most assemblies had facilitators to keep order and ensure that, if possible, everyone had their say.
 The larger assemblies often restricted the speakers only to spokespeople who represented smaller working groups, however each individual was still able to provide feedback, if only by means of hand signals.

 General assemblies had been used by the Occupy Wall Street movement since its planning stages in August 2011, and were held in Zuccotti Park during the occupation itself.
 The name "New York City General Assembly" was given to the general assemblies taking place in Zuccotti Park.
 The "NYCGA" website, as it was known, was maintained by the Internet Working group as a resource for all assemblies and its working group meetings.